LkeMitchll/interroban.gg/src/post/good-case-studies.md

 Any imagery should aid the content itself it's a good idea to keep relevant images and text together.
-Try not to dominate the text with giant images that overtake everything else, especially if they are decorative [^1].
+Try not to dominate the text with giant images that overtake everything else, especially if they are decorative [1](#sn-1).

+{% sidenote 1 %}
-[^1]: I'm not keen on mockups of phones floating in the air at funny angles, it makes it hard to see the details.
+  _Nº1_ I'm not keen on mockups of phones floating in the air at funny angles, it makes it hard to see the details.
+{% endsidenote %}

 I like to see photographs of things happening, especially if you can show the team working together on a problem.